braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/action_paths.md

 In the **Action Settings** module, you can choose how long you’d like to hold users in the action step by setting the **Evaluation Window**.
 By default, users are evaluated within one day, but you can adjust this window by seconds, minutes, hours, days, and weeks depending on your Canvas.

-Within the **Action Settings**, you can also turn on the ranked order for your steps by switching the **Advance users based on ranked order** toggle to on.
+Within the **Action Settings**, you can also turn on the ranked order for your steps by switching on the **Advance users based on ranked order** toggle.

 ![][4]